openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 ![IMG](MyFirstProject02.png)

 Similar to ofDrawCircle, the ofSetColor function takes 3 arguments, but the numbers have very different meanings.
-If you look at the documentation for [ofSetColor](/documentation/graphics/ofGraphics.html#show_ofSetColor), you'll notice that they arguments actually represent the red, green, and blue values for the color that you want to use, on a scale of 0-255.
+If you look at the documentation for [ofSetColor](/documentation/graphics/ofGraphics/#show_ofSetColor), you'll notice that they arguments actually represent the red, green, and blue values for the color that you want to use, on a scale of 0-255.
 The red, green and blue make up the [RGB color model or color space](https://en.wikipedia.org/w/index.php?title=RGB_color_model).
 So when we typed `ofSetColor(255, 0, 255);`, we were saying "until further notice, draw everything with 100% red, 0 green, and 100% blue."

-TIP: Try changing the values to get different color variations.
+**TIP**: Try changing the values to get different color variations.

 This last point is important: when we call "ofSetColor", it's like picking a crayon out of a box.
 Everything that gets drawn after that (below that line of code) will be drawn in that color until we call ofSetColor again.
 So if we want to draw another circle on the screen, we could simply call the ofDrawCircle function again: